stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 1. _What to model_ depends on which aspects of the requirements are most important
 2. _How to model_ will offer different perspectives on the models selected for modeling

+## Analyzing Requirements

+There are three steps when analyzing requirements:

+1. **Verification**: _developers_ check if the requirements accurately address customer needs as well as completeness, relevance, etc.
+2. **Validation**: _stakeholders_ check if the collected requirements define the system that the stakeholders desire
+3. **Risk analysis**: relates to analyzing any possible risks involved in development and mitigating those risks